 Finally, James threatened Michael to take him to the set, which Michael did.
 James discovered the mask and the set props inside a shed.
 In his madness, James compelled Michael to rebuild the set and, in the end, recorded a video of Michael in which he confessed to hijacking the signal and killing the missing women.
 After recording Michael’s confession, James probably killed him and buried him in the dirt outside the house.

 Did Michael Gardner kill the missing women?

 There was no concrete evidence that linked Michael directly to the kidnappings and killings of the missing women.
 James killed Michael based on a theory he created from the mark on Michael’s hands, the equipment, and Alice’s cap he found in Michael’s house.
-However, James ignored that in Stephen Meyer’s private shed, he heard various “thuds” that suggested that he had locked someone on the roof or in the attic.
+However, James ignored that at Stephen Meyer’s place, he heard various “thuds” that suggested that he had locked someone in the attic.

 At Michael’s house, the phone constantly rang, but James didn’t pick it up, probably to save himself from leaving evidence.
 Before dying, Michael consistently inquired about his dad, who could also be the murderer, and Michael could have been a spawn in the killings.
 Michael showed minute signs of multiple personality disorder.
 However, these are mere coincidences or theories because no concrete evidence was found.

 ‘Broadcast Signal Intrusion’ Ending Explained

 Whoever the killer was, James was just interested in finding closure for Hannah.
 For a moment, when James and Alice were waiting outside Stephen Meyer’s house, Alice asked him if James had any hobbies.
 James felt short of answers and got stressed out.
 In a brief scene, James states that he can’t seem to remember anything from before his hunt started.